ademalagoz/ademalagoz/README.md

 ### Hi there 👋, my name is Adem

-A passionate developer, loves to learn new skills, experience of front end and back end web development with React, NodeJS and PostgreSQL with Agile methodologies.
-Great communication skills, good listener, excellent team member.
+A passionate developer, loves to learn new skills, experience in Front-End & Back-End (Full-Stack) web development with JavaScript, React, NodeJS, PostgreSQL, and Agile methodologies.
+Great communication skills, excellent team member.
 Now looking for a new challenging position to demonstrate and consolidate skills.

 - 👨‍💻 I’m currently working on Full Stack Chat Application with Socket.io
 - 🧿 I’m currently learning **Material-ui**